Discover a Place Where Children Learn, Laugh, and Grow at Covenant Schools

 What “electrical license reciprocity” really means

 Reciprocity is an agreement that allows you to apply for an equivalent license in another state with fewer barriers than starting from scratch.
 But it’s not an automatic trade.
 In most cases, you’ll still need to submit an application, pay any required fees, and meet the destination state’s criteria.
-For more information: do electrician licenses transfer from state to state
+For more information: electrical reciprocal

 If you’re relocating or taking on projects across state lines, reciprocity could be the difference between getting to work quickly or waiting several weeks or longer.